 System > Time

 Step: 4.
-Configure Summer Time V
+Configure Summe ar Time 🔻

 Summer Time in Effect No

 Status Enabled

 Name

-Mode Predefined •
+Mode Predefined

-Predefined Mode Config Predefined Mode Configuration
+Predefined Mode Config uration

 Daylight Savings Australia 🔻

 Apply Revert

 Configuring the Console Port

 Use the System > Console menu to configure connection parameters for the switch's console port.
 You can access the onboard configuration program by attaching a VT100 compatible device to the switch's serial console port.
 Management access through the console port is controlled by various parameters, including a password (only configurable through the CLI), time outs, and basic communication settings.
 Note that these parameters can be configured via the web or CLI interface.